amireh/happypack/README.md

 ## FAQ

-### Does it work with webpack 2/3?
+### Does it work with Webpack 2 & 3?

 Yes.
-You should use version 4.0.1.
+You should use version >= 4.0.1 (of HappyPack).

+### Is it necessary for Webpack 4?

+Short answer: _maybe_ not.

+Long answer: there's now a competing add-on in the form of a _loader_ for processing files in multiple threads, exactly what HappyPack does.
+The fact that it's a loader and not a plugin (or both, in case of H.P.) makes it much simpler to configure.
+Look at [thread-loader][thread-loader] and if it works for you - that's great, otherwise you can try HappyPack and see which fares better for you.

+YMMV.

 ### Does it work with TypeScript?